 Take a Day Trip

 Take a day trip to Monhegan Island – drive 45 minutes to Port Clyde (a classic Maine fishing village), park and catch the ferry to Monhegan Island, a popular artist colony.
 There are no cars, just fresh air and hiking trails.
 One of our favorite walks is the verdant “Cathedral Woods”.
 On your way back, stop at a Lobster Pound and enjoy “lobster in the rough”.
-Or journey north about 90 minutes to Bar Harbor and Acadia National Park for the day, a “not to be missed” destination, in this year as they celebrate their Centennial year as one of Americas greatest National Parks.
+Or journey north about 90 minutes to Bar Harbor and Acadia National Park for the day, a “not to be missed” destination, well known as one of America’s greatest National Parks.
 We can even pack you a picnic to go!

 Experience Fine Dining